dhis2-metadata/HFP/docs/hfp-design.md

 Key features of the Health Facility Profile toolkit that contribute to this flexibility and integration include a dynamic digital questionnaire format.
 This format allows for the collection of different components of health facility data at different times, catering to specific data needs and facilitating a modular approach to data collection.
 The toolkit enables countries to add additional questions for more routine monitoring of facility profiles, emphasizing the adaptability of the system to evolving healthcare requirements.
 Furthermore, the toolkit provides a robust set of indicators and data visualization examples, empowering health planners with the tools needed for in-depth analysis and informed decision-making.

+#### Mapping with external system

+Many elements of the questionnaire are aligned to subset of questions from the WHO’s [Harmonized Health Facility Assessment (HHFA)](https://www.who.int/data/data-collection-tools/harmonized-health-facility-assessment/introduction) to allow routine monitoring of core variables in between surveys; as well as providing an opportunity to digitize subsets of the HHFP data in the national DHIS2 as baseline data and a source for triangulation & analysis.
+For example, a country that conducted an HHFA in 2020 may import the subset for key variables as baseline data; then use the rHFP reporting module to update these and other data variables in 2021.
+The source of variables in the questionnaire is provided in the metadata code field.
+Cross-checks have also been made to identify synergy with tools such as HeRAMS (for health emergencies), Global Fund reporting on health systems strengthening, and other commonly requested data such as number of mobile devices available for use at the facility.

+> **Note**
+>
+> The routine Health Facility profiles (rHFP) module does not replace standardized, comprehensive health facility surveys such as the WHO’s HHFA.
+Rather, the rHFP module is intended to complement such surveys and approaches, enabling countries to capture and analyze data more routinely alongside their health facility service data and other routine data captured in the HMIS.
+The approach provides a low-cost method for routine updates and ad hoc spot checks of key facility information needed by planners and policy makers on an annual or six-monthly basis.
+This recommended questionnaire included in this module is not designed to address the measurement of quality of services, or to collect observational/qualitative information.
+Note that the rHFP is not intended to replace formal processes and procedures for updating the Master Facility List, which may require specialized skills in recording geographic coordinates and authorities for confirming operational status of facilities.
+However, some information gathered through the rHFP tool may be useful to feed into MFL update processes.

 #### Intended users

 - **Program managers & staff (national & sub-national):** data users who are responsible for routine analysis of data, using data to improve operations and programme strategies, and providing data-driven feedback to programme staff, including implementing partners, facilities, and other service delivery points